eosnetworkfoundation/grant-framework/applications/TheLostDiamond_BjornOmsland.md

 - Helios Pitch Deck with appendixes: https://t2d.no/documents/TheLostDiamond-PitchDeck-March2022.pdf

 We have been approved for the Pomelo Season 2, 3, 4 and 5. https://pomelo.io/grants/lostdiamond

-Our project has been self-funded since we launched the first version of the smartcontract in July 2018.